 "Kris is my brother for life," Hyder Jr. added.
 "He's close to me and my family and I absolutely love being a 49er."

 "Good Guy Award"

-Hyder was named the 2016 Detroit Lions Media-Friendly "Good Guy Award" winner by members of the Pro Football Writers Association and Detroit Sports Broadcasters Association, an award given to a player for outstanding cooperation with the working media.
+Hyder Jr. was named the 2016 Detroit Lions Media-Friendly "Good Guy Award" winner by members of the Pro Football Writers Association and Detroit Sports Broadcasters Association, an award given to a player for outstanding cooperation with the working media.